MichaelChirico/potools/tests/testthat/_snaps/translate-package.md

        * Whenever templates or escaping is happening in a string, these will be 'highlighted' by carets (^) in the line below Output

-      File: [37mfoo.R[39m
+      File: foo.R
-      Call: [32mwarning("I warned you!!")[39m
+      Call: warning("I warned you!!")
-      Message: [31mI warned you!![39m
+      Message: I warned you!!

-      How would you translate this message into [36mMainland Chinese[39m?
+      How would you translate this message into Mainland Chinese?
        **Note: a similar message was previously translated as: ** 已经告诉你！

-      File: [37mfoo.R[39m
+      File: foo.R
-      Call: [32mstop("I really wish you'd reconsider")[39m
+      Call: stop("I really wish you'd reconsider")
-      Message: [31mI really wish you'd reconsider[39m
+      Message: I really wish you'd reconsider

-      How would you translate this message into [36mMainland Chinese[39m?
+      How would you translate this message into Mainland Chinese?

-      File: [37mfoo.R[39m
+      File: foo.R
-      Call: [32mngettext(length(x), "SOMEWHAT EPIC FAIL", "MAJORLY EPIC FAIL")[39m Plural message: [31mSOMEWHAT EPIC FAIL[39m
+      Call: ngettext(length(x), "SOMEWHAT EPIC FAIL", "MAJORLY EPIC FAIL") Plural message: SOMEWHAT EPIC FAIL

-      How would you translate this message into [36mMainland Chinese[39m [33mindependently of n[39m?
+      How would you translate this message into Mainland Chinese independently of n?
     Message <simpleMessage>
       "Installing" translations with msgfmt
     Message <simpleMessage>